Search: I Can Fix Up My Home

 A Deck Contractor

-When you design your deck, give special consideration to the planning of the deck understructure.
-Consider the location of the ledger boards, beam spans, floor joists, the max post height, concrete post settings, and the deck load area.
+When you design your deck, it’s hard to overestimate the importance of your deck understructure.
+It’s critical to get right the location of your ledger boards (for an attached structure), beam spans, floor joists, the max post height, concrete post settings, and the deck load area.

 These lumber and load calculations are equally applicable whether your project is an attached deck or a freestanding deck.
 Although these are generally accepted guidelines, always consult your local building code.